What is a sales pipeline and why is it crucial?

 A differentiated system like this has several advantages:

-- Control pre-sales costs and planning while anticipating resource planning in the event of winning the compet'.
+- Control costs and pre-sales planning while anticipating resource planning in the event of winning the compet'.

 - Keeping a close eye on transformation rates

-And it changes everything!
+And that changes everything!